UFC 250: Nunes vs. Spencer: Predictions & Analysis

 A few statistical edges stand out.
 Sterling throws significantly more leather — a 0.2 sig. strike per minute gap.
 Sterling is far more active with takedowns, averaging 0.1 more per 15 minutes.
 Sterling has tighter striking defense, making opponents miss more often.

-**The Pick: Aljamain Sterling over Cory Sandhagen.** This is essentially a pick'em.
-The model nudges toward Sterling at 55%, but there's almost nothing separating these two.
-Notably, the betting market has Sterling at 51% implied while our model sees 55% — a 3-point disagreement that could signal value.
+The Pick: Aljamain Sterling over Cory Sandhagen.
+This is essentially a pick'em.
+The model nudges toward Sterling at 53%, but there's almost nothing separating these two.
+The market and our model are aligned — the line looks fair.

 Neil Magny vs Anthony Rocco Martin

-There's a real Elo separation here: Martin at 1419 versus Magny at 1270.
-That 149-point gap typically reflects a meaningful difference in recent quality of competition and results.
+There's a real Elo separation here: Martin at 1520 versus Magny at 1418.
+That 102-point gap typically reflects a meaningful difference in recent quality of competition and results.

 A few statistical edges stand out.
 Magny throws significantly more leather — a 0.9 sig. strike per minute gap.
 Magny is far more active with takedowns, averaging 2.7 more per 15 minutes.
 Martin has tighter striking defense, making opponents miss more often.